Affection exchange theory: Stress management

 Stress management is a constant topic in modern society.
 In fact, McEwan (1999) estimated that “stress and stress-related disorders take an annual economic toll of nearly $200 billion in the United States alone”.
 According to Floyd et al. (2007), “expressing affection can be instrumental in alleviating acute stress”, the AET could be used to “aid researchers and clinicians in the development of techniques to help people to manage stress more efficiently”.

 Predicting resting heart rate and free cortisol secretion

-Floyd and his coworkers (2007) gathered 30 students from a large university in the southwestern United States to do the research.
+Floyd and colleagues (2007) gathered 30 students from a large university in the southwestern United States to do the research.
 After the stress induction, students were asked to identify their most affectionate relationship and use the “affectionate communication index (ACI)” to report their affectionate communication in the relationship.
 The researchers kept track of the students’ heart rate and free cortisol level before, between, and after the induction.
 The data showed that verbal and supportive affection in participants' most affectionate relationships could lower participants’ resting heart rate and is inversely associated with the magnitude of cortisol increase.